E-Flexer-class ferry: Stena Line (standard)

 The standard Stenas, ships #1-#3 (Stena Estrid, Edda and Embla), are the first ships of E-Flexers delivered, with all being delivered between 2019 and 2020.
 They have a fully-passenger Deck 8 (upper deck) and partial -passenger Deck 7.
 Deck 7 houses a restaurant overlooking the bow of the ship, with a car garage to the stern.
 Deck 8 houses numerous amenities at the bow, with the stern section housing passenger cabins.

 Stena Line (extended)

 The extended Stenas are ships #7 and #8 (Stena Estelle, Stena Ebba) of the class.
 These ships follow much the same layout as the original standard-length Stena E-Flexers, however these are extended to 240 metres long.
 With the extension in the ship's length, lane space is increased by 500 lane metres to 3600lm.
-Stena Ebba is not to confused with Stena Edda which is smaller sister ship in the preceding standard E-Flexer class.
+Stena Ebba is not to be confused with Stena Edda which is smaller sister ship in the preceding standard E-Flexer class.